 A Texas grand jury has indicted a former Fort Worth police officer who two months ago fired through the window of a home, killing Atatiana Jefferson.

-In the early morning hours of October 12, Atatiana Jefferson, 28, was playing video games with her nephew when two officers arrived at her home.
+Early on October 12, Jefferson, 28, was playing video games with her nephew when Officer Aaron Dean and another officer arrived at her home.

-A concerned neighbor had put out a call to the non-emergency police number after noticing the home’s exterior doors were open at that late hour.
-As officers walked around the house in the dark, Jefferson heard a noise in the backyard, pulled out a gun from her purse and pointed it at the window, police said.
+A concerned neighbor had called the non-emergency police number after noticing the home’s exterior doors were open at that late hour.
+As officers walked around the house in the dark, Jefferson heard a noise in the back yard, pulled out a gun from her purse and pointed it at the window, police said.

-Former Fort Worth Officer Aaron Dean yelled “Put your hands up!
+Dean yelled “Put your hands up!
 Show me your hands!” before he fired through the window, killing her, body camera footage showed.
+Neither of the officers identified themselves as police.

 Attorney S. Lee Merritt, who represents the Jefferson family, tweeted: “Atatiana’s family is (relieved) but remain cautious that a conviction and appropriate sentence is still a long way away.
 Keep pushing.”